yuhama/Assignment/README.md

 **Last words**

-Keep the code clean with a structure that is object oriented and easy to read and to test.
+Keep the code clean with a clear architecture where the code is easy to read, and to test.

-Don't forget unittests.
+Don't forget tests.

 Good luck and have fun!